 Tileyard Education is looking forward to continuing to build and strengthen their relationship with UWTSD.

 Tileyard Education have partnered with Confetti Institute of Creative Technologies, now part of Nottingham Trent University, to develop a suite of validated one-year, full-time MA programmes, delivered on-site at the Tileyard Education Centre in London.

-Harry Leckstein, Managing Director, Tileyard Education, said “Tileyard has a long standing friendship with Confetti Institute of Creative Technologies and this partnership is now extended to the world leading team at Nottingham Trent University.
-We are very excited about the this partnership and look forward to the first intake in October on our debut MA Commercial Songwriting and Production.”
+Harry Leckstein, Managing Director, Tileyard Education, said “Tileyard has a long-standing friendship with Confetti Institute of Creative Technologies and this partnership is now extended to the world-leading team at Nottingham Trent University.
+We are very excited about this partnership and look forward to the first intake in October on our debut MA Commercial Songwriting and Production.”

-Confetti ICT is a forward thinking, innovative education provider.
+Confetti ICT is a forward-thinking, innovative education provider.
 The first specialist establishment of its kind in the region, it began life as a small facility offering courses to those wanting to forge careers in the music business as producers, sound engineers and technicians.
-It is now a leading education establishment, home to 1300 further and higher education students, at the very start of their careers in the highly competitive fields of games, TV, film, music, events and radio.
+It is now a leading educational establishment, home to 1300 further and higher education students, at the very start of their careers in the highly competitive fields of games, TV, film, music, events and radio.